-Before I left my job late this year for a freelance career, I saved 100 percent of my side-hustle writing income.
+Before I left my job late this year for a freelance career, I saved 100% of my side-hustle writing income.
 But I didn’t just sweep all the cash into one catchall account.
-Instead, each time I got paid, I’d put pen to paper and divide the money among four savings accounts.
+Instead, each time I got paid, I’d put pen to paper and divide the money among four savings accounts that represented my various financial goals.

-Uncle Sam is, of course, for taxes, and automatically gets 40 percent of my income.
+Uncle Sam is, of course, for taxes, and automatically gets 40% of my income.
 (Ouch.)
-The remaining 60 percent is split between the Honey Pot (my emergency fund), Other People’s Weddings (self-explanatory) and the Mosby Fund.
+The remaining 60% is split between the Honey Pot (my emergency fund), Other People’s Weddings (self-explanatory) and the Mosby Fund.
 Yes, Mosby, my dog, needs his own emergency fund.
 It’s come in handy a few times, like when he knocked out a tooth and needed oral surgery.

 “Most of our decisions and motivations are housed in our emotional brains, not in our rational brains.
 That’s why abstract concepts, such as ‘savings account’ or ‘retirement’ are not very inspiring,” says Certified Financial Planner Brad Klontz, Psy.D., founder of the Financial Psychology Institute.